FortiGate

 Article Id 218532

-Description This article describes how to allow SSL VPN web mode to visit remote servers through an IPsec tunnel.
+Description This article describes some requirements/considerations when using SSL VPN web mode to access remote servers through an IPsec tunnel.

 Solution